xloem/git-remote-bsv/README.md

 of bsvup and bico.media, to something simpler that retains the concept of an append-only log.
 Integrating the protocol into the client could also provide for the client to ignore or undo history rewrites automatically.

+## Recovering From Catastrophe

+The original repo private key has been misplaced.
+The original content is at:

+    bsv::1K15pHmxCNBBq5NhrZXG8E7xaEV62cizs6

+The new repo is at:

+    bsv::1FJMa1Ac53zoKg2UrQEnafNqUFSvNRhmaL/git-remote-bsv.git

+To deter future catastrophe, the new private push address is listed here:

+    bsv::KzywA1GLJacYP7EBmAa4Pze2vKnTbYCdfcUkJUWuq8sLR6pHoT9h

+Please do not steal this particular money.

 ## License
 [Public Domain]()